-I bought some plywood and fibrewood boards in a hardware centre and cut them into the right measures.
+I bought some plywood and fibre wood boards in a hardware centre and cut them into the right measures.
 I also bought doorknobs, hinges, super power glue, strips of wood, furniture wax and acrylic paint.

 To design fake drawers I cut the wood strips into pieces, sanded them thoroughly and glued them onto the cabinet doors.

 I created my own teal chalkpaint by mixing acrylic paint, water and calcium carbonate.
-I then painted the cabinet doors and the Expedit shelf on the outside.
+Then, I painted the cabinet doors and the EXPEDIT shelf on the outside.

 For the inside of the shelf and the doors I did the same mixing orange chalk paint.

 When everything was dry, which happens unbelievably quick, I rubbed in some stinky furniture wax.
 This completely seals the paint and makes it very durable, shiny and lovely.
 The stink went away after 24 hours luckily.